hectormz/167L-materials/labs/lab5.md

 *Preparing Complete DMEM (10% FBS + 1% Pen/Strep)*

 1. Aliquot 44.5 mL of DMEM into a 50 mL tube.
-2. Aseptically add 5 mL of FBS and 500 uL of Pen/Strep
+2. Aseptically add 5 mL of FBS and 500 µL of Pen/Strep
 3. Label your tube with Contents (DMEM Complete), Name, Section, and Date.
-Complete media can be kept in the fridge for \~a month before it will no longer sustain cells.
+Complete media can be kept in the fridge for approximately a month before it will no longer sustain cells.
 Other media formulations may have different shelf lives depending on their contents.
 See the reference sheet below for an example of how to label properly.

 **Passaging cells and counting**